tweag/python-monorepo-example/2018-09-27-capability.md

 to derive instances of these capability type-classes in deriving via clauses, similar to `Sum` in the `MyInt` example above.

-For example, given an Mtl `MonadReader` we can derive a `HasReader` capability as follows.
+For example, given an MTL `MonadReader` instance, we can derive a `HasReader` capability as follows:

 ``` haskell
 data AppData = ...

 newtype AppM a = AppM (ReaderT AppData IO a)
   deriving (HasReader "appData" AppData) via
     MonadReader (ReaderT AppData IO)